 In June 2021, the Board of Directors approved the 2021 Omnibus Incentive Plan (the "2021 Plan"), which reserved 36.8 million shares of Class A common stock for issuance for awards in accordance with the terms of the 2021 Plan.
 On January 1, 2022, pursuant to the terms of the 2021 Plan, the number of shares of Class A common stock available for issuance under the 2021 Plan increased by 13.1 million.
 Similarly, the share reserve increases on January 1 of each year from 2023 to 2031 by the lesser of (i) 5% of the sum of number of shares of (x) Class A common stock and (y) Class B common stock outstanding as of the close of business on the immediately preceding December 31 and (ii) the number of shares of Class A common stock as determined by the Board.
+On June 1, 2022, the shareholders of the Company approved the amendment of 2021 Plan to increase the Class A common stock available for issuance under the 2021 plan by 6 million.
 The purpose of the 2021 Plan is to advance the Company's interests by providing for the grant to employees, directors, consultants and advisors of stock and stock-based awards.
-As of March 31, 2022, 17.5 million shares remain available for issuance under the plan.
+As of June 30, 2022, 20.5 million shares remain available for issuance under the plan.